danstarns/idio-graphql/examples/EXAMPLES.md

 1. **Local** -  The application is demonstrating ways to use idio-graphql within the same process.
-2. **Service** -  The application is demonstrating ways to use idio-graphql across multiple process.
+2. **Microservice** -  The application is demonstrating ways to use idio-graphql across multiple process.

-> Service applications will require running [NATS](https://nats.io/) server.
+> Microservice applications will require running [NATS](https://nats.io/) server.

 Each service will start a graphql playground using [ApolloServer](https://www.apollographql.com/docs/apollo-server/).
 You will be able to query against, either or a subset of, the following GraphQL schema.